joemalski/mongoose-bcrypt-compare/README.md

 mongoose-bcrypt-compare
 =======================

-Utility for checking multiple password in db.
+Utility for checking multiple passwords hashed in bcrypt.

 ## Installation